In this article we explore what we’ve learnt from our own journey with personal branding and share these insights with you.

 Here’s my dear dad, Paul.
 Some of the best advice he gave me when I finished my business degree at RMIT and navigating my first few jobs was ‘Your Most Treasured Possession is Your Name’.

 This is so true and relates well to other commentator’s views that your personal brand is what people say about you when you are not in the room.

 So what is it that you want people to say about you?

 This is the first step in developing your personal brand.

 2. Know Who You Are Trying to Influence

 One of my clients once told me he believes I am always selling.
 He is right and wrong.
 I do my best to actively listen to my clients and understand the current challenges they are facing in their business.
 I create and share content that helps them deal with these challenges.
 I am also very clear about what I want to be known for and who I would like to influence when I am on LinkedIn and social media.
-This focus is a time saver and drives most of my behaviour when engaging with others on LinkedIn, either via messaging or when I comment on connection’s updates.
+This focus allows me to be more mindful about how I interact and acts as a time saver.
+It does this by driving most of my behaviour when engaging with others on LinkedIn, either via messaging or when I comment on connection’s updates.
 Remember, your time is precious, so use it wisely.